flashwing-04/showtime-website-project-archive/content/ws22/bachelor/b6-book-reading-club-applikation/teckstack.md

 **Miro**

 Miro was an essential part of our first brainstorming sessions using its collaborative whiteboard.
-Here we went through the process from brainstorming ideas to boiling them down to our final features we would later implement as well as creating our first rough screens.
+Here we went through the process from brainstorming ideas to boiling them down to our final features we would later implement, as well as creating our first rough screens.

 **Figma**